mcmero/SVclone/README.md

 #### Configuration file ####

 If customisation is required for parameters, these can be modified in the svclone_config.ini, or a new config file can be specified and each step run with the --config or -cfg flag for all steps.

+#### Post-processing (visualisation) ####

+A post-processing script is included to visualise output of individual run plots and a summary plot for all runs of a sample.
+Run the script as follows:

+    Rscript post_processing_fit_diagnostics.R <SVclone output dir> <sample name> [--map] [--snvs]

+Optional flags:

+* --map : use if SVclone was run with the map option (recommended if running multiple runs).
+This option will add fit metric plots.
+* --snvs : use if SVclone output is for SNVs rather than SVs.